 6.5 The Retailer may, at our discretion, allow all payment under this Agreement to be paid through GIRO, Customer credit or debit card.
 Where Customer have chosen the method of payment through his credit or debit card, he must inform Retailer immediately in writing if Customer’s credit or debit card is lost, stolen, expired or terminated or if Customer wants to terminate this method of payment.
 Where the method of payment is through GIRO, Customer shall notify the relevant bank and Retailer if you want to terminate this method of payment.
 The termination of the GIRO/credit card payment arrangement will only be in effect when the message referring to the GIRO/credit card deduction is no longer reflected in Customer bill.
 If Retailer is unable to make the deduction or settlement with Customer bank or card company, Retailer will not be liable to you in any way and Customer must make payment for outstanding amounts in cash, cheque or bank draft immediately together with any administrative fees and/or processing fee for the failed transaction.
 Where payment is made by cheque, a processing fee will be imposed in the event the cheque is returned and/or rejected by the bank.
 Retailer may, at its discretion, terminate any such recurring method of payment at any time.
 Where Customer have chosen the methods of payment stated in this Clause 6.5 and where payment is made by a consenting third party, Retailer will only take instructions from Customer (not the said third party) in writing, in respect of all matters pertaining to Customer account, including but not limited to the payment instructions and the services subscribed to.

 6.6 All amounts mentioned herein as payable by the Customer are inclusive of goods and services tax (if any) and the Retailer may add to such amounts, and the Customer shall pay, such tax at the rate applicable thereto from time to time.
 Any Government fees or taxes that are not imposed directly on the Retailer based on the Customer’s electricity consumption shall not be itemised in the Agreement or electricity bill for the Customer.

 6.7 The Customer shall if so required by the Retailer in writing, promptly provide the Retailer with a Guarantee Amount for any or all of the Customer’s obligations in connection with or arising from this Agreement.
 The Customer shall not be entitled to, and the Retailer is not liable to pay, any interest on any Guarantee Amount provided by the Customer to the Retailer.

 6.8 The Retailer may, at its sole discretion, revise from time to time the Guarantee Amount by giving written notice to the Customer.
-Where such revision results in: 6.8.1 Where the Guarantee Amount takes the form of a unconditional bank guarantee, this unconditional bank guarantee shall be issued by a reputable bank in Singapore in a form and content acceptable to the Retailer.
+Where such revision results in:

 6.8.1 an increase in the Guarantee Amount, the Customer must provide such additional or replacement Guarantee Amount, as the case may be, for such revised Guarantee Amount, within fourteen (14) calendar days of the date of receipt of such notice;